Global Studies Major

 Be prepared to work with, and compete with, colleagues from around the globe.
 You may even spend a portion of your career living outside of the United States.
 A Global Studies major will prepare you to fully participate in the emerging global community and increase your post-graduate opportunities in a wide array of globally oriented fields.

-Global Studies is an interdisciplinary major with seven possible concentrations that provide the structure for your studies: Gender and Women's Studies, Global Business Administration, Global Economics, Global Post-secondary Education Administration, Intercultural Studies, International Development, and Modern European Culture.
+Global Studies is an interdisciplinary major with seven possible concentrations that provide the structure for your studies: Gender and Women's Studies, Global Business Administration, Global Economics, International Higher Education Administration, Intercultural Studies, International Development, and Modern European Culture.
 The Global Studies major not only prepares you for the worldwide community, the concentration you choose enables you to tailor your studies to your area of interest and future professional goals.

 Writing in the Major